EmilioAtZoi/StateManagementPoC/README.md

 **Conflict Resolution:**

-- Use timestamps to compare local and cloud states and resolve conflicts.
+- Use increments to compare local and cloud states and resolve conflicts.
 - Ensure the most recent state is always used.

 **Queue-Based State Processing:**